Military Regional Compatibility Project

 Information on territory located within the vicinity of a military airport can be found at the Arizona Department of Real Estate.

 Senate Bill 1525 – This legislation was passed in 2001 to provide for open and effective communication between military bases, jurisdictions, developers, and the public so that safe and responsible planning could occur on lands in the vicinity of active military airports.
 Key provisions of the bill include enhanced notification and disclosure requirements for rezonings or new development proposals; noise attenuation requirements within noise contours; and definitions of High Noise and Accident Potential Zones.
 For more information on the bill and to view Arizona’s Revised Statutes visit www.azleg.gov.

 Economic Impact of Arizona’s Principal Military Operations – This study was commissioned by the communities of Glendale, Avondale, Goodyear, Litchfield Park, Peoria, Phoenix, Surprise, Tucson, Wickenburg, and Yuma to document the economic impact of Arizona’s active military facilities, and was completed by The Maguire Company in collaboration with ESI Corporation.
 Released in May 2002, the study concluded that the military industry’s economic and fiscal impacts are substantial and represent a key component of the state’s economy.
-The State of Arizona sponsored the updating of the report in 2008.
-Click here to download Military Economic Impact Study or the Executive Summary.
+The State of Arizona sponsored the updating of the report in 2008 and 2017.
+Click here to download the latest Military Economic Impact Study.